Gurobi/gurobi-optimods/docs/source/mods/metromap.rst

     >>> import networkx as nx
     >>> from gurobi_optimods import datasets
-    >>> graph, linepath_data = datasets.load_sberlin_graph_data()
+    >>> graph, linepath_data = datasets.load_metro_berlin_reduced_graph_data()
     >>> print(graph)
-      Graph with 167 nodes and 175 edges
+      Graph with 29 nodes and 32 edges
     >>> pos_orig = nx.get_node_attributes(graph, 'pos')
     >>> len(pos_orig)
-      167
+      29
     >>> linepath_data.head(4)
       linename	edge_source	edge_target
-      0	S1	100	78
+      0       U1         147          50
-      1	S1	78	23
+      1       U1          50          82
-      2	S1	23	20
+      2       U1          82         127
-      3	S1	20	60
+      3       U1         127          53

-For the example, we used data from the S-Bahn Berlin network.
+For the example, we used data from the Berlin metro network.
+For demonstration, we use only a small part of the whole network.
 The graph includes the node attribute ``pos`` that contains a tuple of x- and y-coordinates for the original position.
 The linepath_data must be consistent with the graph.
 For example, ``edge_source``, ``edge_target`` in the